qwykx/p3s-dynamic-client-ip-password-spraying/HTTP-Tor/Tutorial.md

 # Introduction
-In this python3 coding exercise you will learn how to connect and authenticate to a `http` service in python3.
+In this python3 coding exercise you will learn how to connect and authenticate to an `http` service in python3.

 ```
                             +--------------+--------------+